 Reporting on an SDG (specific indicators) can only take place if suitable data is readily available.
 The process of localizing SDGs will therefore be an incremental process dictated by, amongst others, the availability verifiable data.
 As such, the uMhlathuze Council has identified a preliminary set of SDGs to initiate the process of local reporting (VLR) on SDGs for uMhlathuze.
 It is not required, nor the intention of the Municipality to report on all the indicators; indicators to report on should be relevant to our service delivery mandate and existing reporting frameworks such as the SDBIP (Service Delivery and Budget Implementation Plan) with readily available data.
-When reporting on only a few indicators a level of confidence in the process, and the foundation for reporting to grow as access to more datasets, that are relevant to our service delivery mandate is developed.
+When reporting to grow as access to more datasets, that are relevant to our service delivery mandate is developed.